Modern Data Integration

-There are several data integration techniques performed by the companies.
+There are several data integration techniques performed by companies.

-- Manual Integration or Common User Interface – it provides to the users the access to all the source systems or web page interface
+- Manual Integration or Common User Interface – it provides the users access to all the source systems or web page interface

 - Application Based Integration – This is used only where there is a limited number of applications.

 - Middleware Data Integration – helps to transfer the logic from one application to a new middleware layer

 - Uniform Data Access or Virtual Integration – defines a set of views to provide access to the users to the unified view of the data